-Therefore, it wouldn’t be unreasonable to want to go to the Bahamas Pigs Island right away.
+So, it wouldn’t be unreasonable to go to the Bahamas Pig Island immediately.
 But before you do, it might help if you first learn a thing or two about your destination.

 What’s The Best Time To Visit Pig Beach?

-The best time to visit the Bahamas Pigs Island is February to May.
-That’s because June through November is hurricane season in the area.
-The beach pigs would naturally be in their shelters when a storm is coming, so the trip would be all for naught.
-Meanwhile, December and January are the peak season, meaning the beach will be full of people.
+The best time to visit the pigs in the Bahamas is February to May.
+June through November is hurricane season in the area.
+The pigs would naturally be in their shelters when a storm comes, making the trip all for naught.
+Meanwhile, the beach will be packed with visitors during the peak season, which is December and January.

 That leaves February to May as the perfect months to visit the beach.
 It’s not too crowded so you can easily monopolize the friendly pigs and there’s little possibility of bad weather.

-Now, if by ‘time’ you mean the time of the day, then I would suggest you go to the beach as early as possible.
+Now, if by ‘time’ you mean the time of day, go to the beach as early as possible.
 The pigs will then have plenty of energy to paddle through the water with visitors.
-Otherwise, the bellies of the beach pigs would be full, and they’ll probably just lie in the sand.
-But, of course, that’s assuming you know how to get to the Bahamas Pigs Island.
+Otherwise, the beach pigs’ bellies would be full, and they’d probably just lie in the sand.
+But, of course, that’s assuming you know how to get to Pig Island.

-That generally depends on where you’re coming from and what kind of transport you wish to take.
-You can go to the island from three major locations, namely, (1) Fort Lauderdale, (2) Miami, and (3) Nassau, arranged according to the distance to the island from farthest to nearest.
+The journey generally depends on where you’re coming from and what kind of transport you wish to take.
+You can reach the island from three central locations: Fort Lauderdale, Miami, and Nassau.
+These locations are arranged based on their distance to the island, from farthest to nearest.
 As for travel options, you can go to the island by ferry, plane, or power boat.

-If you’re coming from a particularly distant location, like Fort Lauderdale, for example, you have to take several trips.
-That said, here’s a look at your travel options for each location:
+For example, you must take several trips if you’re coming from a particularly distant location, like Fort Lauderdale.
+That said, here’s a look at your travel options for each area:

-- From Fort Lauderdale, you can schedule a one-way trip with Makers Air to Staniel Cay—a small island where the closest airport to the Bahamas Pigs Island is located.
+- You can book a one-way trip with Makers Air from Fort Lauderdale to Staniel Cay.
+Staniel Cay is a small island where the closest airport to the Bahamas Pig Island is located.

-Once you’re in Staniel Cay, the last part of the trip is to go to the pig beach by boat.
+Once you’re in Staniel Cay, the last part of the trip is to take a boat to the beach.